zivahealth/ziva_bmi_algorithm/README.md

     │
     ├── reports            <- Jupyter notebook outputs, saved as HTML and PDF files.
     │
-    ├── requirements.txt   <- The yaml file for reproducing the analysis environment, e.g.
+    ├── environment.yml   <- The yaml file for reproducing the analysis environment, e.g.
     │                         generated with `conda env export > environment.yml`
     │
     └── src                <- Source code for use in this project.